kristopherjohnson/bitsybasic/README.md

 *Numbers*

-Numbers are 64-bit integers on 64-bit platforms, or 32-bit integers on 32-bit platforms.
+Numbers are 64-bit signed integers on 64-bit platforms, or 32-bit signed integers on 32-bit platforms.
 So if your applications rely on the overflow behavior of 16-bit Tiny BASIC, then you may get unexpected results.

-If you need 16-bit integers for your applications, then change the definition of `Number` in `syntax.swift` from `Int` to `Int16`, and then rebuild `finchbasic`.
+(If your applications rely upon 16-bit overflow behavior, you can change the definition of `Number` in `syntax.swift` from `Int` to `Int16`, and then rebuild `finchbasic`.)

 `PRINT`